drmrd/roman-calculator-kata/README.md

     designed to attempt to handle an ambiguous numeral such as `"IVX"`, which could be used to denote either 6 = 10 - (5 - 1) or 4 = (10 - 5) - 1.
 Again,
     however, error handling in the ambiguous cases could easily be added.

+# Notes on Unit Testing

+Due to time constraints I decided to limit my unit testing in this kata to tests that allowed me to reach a finished product.
+That said, if I was intending to maintain this project long term, a more robust set of unit tests including all of the following would be.
+Below I've listed a couple thoughts on how one could expand the test framework before doing major refactoring/releasing this code in a mission critical setting.

+  * Input validation tests for this exercise were my lowest priority, since they aren't really called for explicitly in the prompt, but I at least created a stub function `validate_input_strings` that currently just checks that input strings do not contain (non-terminal) characters other than the seven symbols `'I'`, `'V'`, ..., and `'M'` that are permitted in a valid Roman numeral.
+This should be expanded with additional tests that verify the input strings are valid representations of Roman numerals (and not, for instance, the ambiguous Roman numerals I mentioned earlier).
+Of course, to make this library secure we should probably switch to something other than C strings entirely (and, at very least, make a reasonable attempt at checking that input strings are null terminated), but that's a subject unto itself.

+  * With our Roman numeral rules, every numeral exceeding 1000 is the concatenation of a string of `'M'` characters followed by a numeral with value less than 1000.
+Ignoring validating input, one can accordingly be pretty confident in an implementation of the `add_` and `subtract_roman_numerals` functions so long as

+      1. the values of `add_` and `subtract_roman_numerals(X, Y)` are correct for Roman numerals `X`, `Y` with values up to 1000, and
+      2. these functions correctly carryover when the input is greater than 1000, supporting prepending arbitrarily many M's to the output.

+    Assuming 1. has been verified, test coverage for point 2. can be reasonably comprehensive with only a handful of tests.
+Regarding point 1., a brute force test of the addition function for all valid input pairs representing values at most 1,000 can be achieved in 1,000,000 tests or even 1000 * 1001 / 2 = 500500 tests assuming that `add_roman_numerals(X, Y) == add_roman_numerals(Y, X)` can be verified to our satisfaction through other means.
+Such a small amount of computations can be easily tested (perhaps through a less-frequently-run alternative test file/suite) with any modern computer.
+Out of curiosity, I brute force tested both functions on my 2008 ThinkPad, and (in addition to confirming the algorithms works as intended!) the tests each ran in under 5 seconds.
+That number remained below 30 seconds for much larger upper bounds on the input values.

+    Because of this one could either replace the vast majority of the tests in our current suites with a brute force method or (better yet) provide a more comprehensive second test file containing a brute force check that could be less frequently.
+My preference would be to speed up this test by minimizing redundancy, since it's clear here that the total number of assertions could be reduced from the brute force test by several orders of magnitude without noticeably impacting test coverage.
+Regardless, I thought it worth pointing out that, thanks to how Roman numerals represent integers, this is one of the unusual moments where a brute force testing suite is tractable.